 London’s Condor produce these Race socks, made from a soft micro-fibre yarn with a light mesh upper section to avoid overheating.
 The cuff is double thickness and they’re 7cm tall, and they’re neatly finished with a red stripe and Condor logo on the back.

-We’re seeing a similarity with the Rapha Pro socks here, and they’re also available in white, black and yellow.
-Yellow has been Mavic’s brand colour for yonks though, so we’re giving it to them.
-They’re also a fiver cheaper.
-They’re made with two grades of material, more meshy around the sole, top of the foot and ankle to prevent overheating feet, and they have antimicrobial properties.
+Mavic's own-brand socks are made with two grades of material, more meshy around the sole, top of the foot and ankle to prevent overheating feet, and they have antimicrobial properties.
+They're also available in black, and Mavic's signature yellow.

-White socks aren’t so practical at this time of year, so with that in mind these grey and white Giro High-Rise socks are a good choice.
+White socks aren’t so practical when the weatherturns damp, which, sadly, can happen at any time in a British summer.
+With that in mind these grey and white Giro High-Rise socks are a good choice.
 Other colours, including white are also available.
-They’re made from Coolmax, polyester, Lycra and elastic fabric mix, with a 6in cuff length.
+They’re made from Coolmax, polyester, Lycra and elastic fabric mix, with a 6in cuff.

 A good choice for socks are these from Castelli, which are available in a choice of lengths to suit leg length and tastes.
-These are made from a Superlight Meryl Skinlife so they're very thing and very breathable, making them ideal for the hot summer days we’re soon to encounter.
+These are made from Superlight Meryl Skinlife fabric so they're very thin and very breathable, making them ideal for hot summer days.

-Rapha produce a wide range of socks and these Pro Team socks are good for the performance minded cyclists reading this article, who want a lightweight sock that is highly breathable.
+Rapha's Pro Team socks are good for performance minded cyclists who want lightweight socks that are highly breathable.
 They’re made with a more durable material in the heel and toe, so they don’t wear out too easily, and the cuff is also made from more hard-wearing material.
-They’re available in two lengths, and you can choose from white, black and yellow.
-You have to be bold and confident to carry off the yellow socks with any degree of panache we reckon.
+They’re available in two lengths, and you can choose from a wide range of colurs and patterns.

 Less sporty, more city and urban riding, these Merino Mid Zero socks from London-based Vulpine have a striped pattern available in grey/navy or grey/green so you can colour match your cycling kit, if you’re that way inclined.
 They’re made from 70% merino wool with the rest polyester to provide stretch and durability.

-This company is arguably one of the most well known, and specialising in socks means they have a vast range of choice.
-We could fill this article many times over with just their socks.
-These Lightning 2 Wool socks with their stripes and lightning flash will surely make you stand out on the club run or in a sportive.
-They’re fashionably long with an 8in cuff, and they’re made from 50% merino and 50% polypropylene.
+California's SockGuy is one of the most well known cycling sock makers, with a vast range of patterns and styles.
+These I'm With Awesome socks will surely make you stand out on the club run or in a sportive.
+They’re fashionably long with an 8in cuff, and they’re made from 75% acrylic, 15% nylon, and 10% Lycra.